 Applications are advertised and accepted over the summer and students begin their project in September of their first year.
 For more information about QIPEP, visit their website (https://www.queensihi.com/qipep-overview/) or contact Bryan Franco at email@example.com.

-The Global Health AEP provides knowledge and training on how to work within global health contexts, through clinical practice, partnership building, and resource sharing.
-This program fosters students' commitment to community responsibility and social justice.
-Upon completing, students will have the necessary skills to be strategic advocates for individuals and communities that experience marginalization, and impact systemic changes for health equity.
-The program includes online modules, service learning, individual mentorship, educational session, and a four-week global health placement.
+The Global Health AEP provides knowledge and training on how to work within global health contexts, through clinical practice, partnership building and resource sharing.
+The Global Health program fosters students’ commitment to community responsibility and social justice.
+Upon completion, students will have the necessary skills to be strategic advocates for individuals and communities that experience marginalization, and impact systemic changes for health equity.

 Health and Humanities